mbassiouny33/Docker-collaborative-platform/README.md

 # Docker-collaborative-platform
-A one-click installation script for a Dockerized environment with a couple of apps (wordpress, nextcloud,rocketchat, OpenlD(via keycloak))
+A one-click installation script for a Dockerized environment with a couple of apps (wordpress, nextcloud,rocketchat), an automated openid login (via keycloak) in order to unify a single set of login credentials for all services and an automated reverse proxy with ssl.

 ## Requirements: